Meriitoo/AngularProject/Rest-api/readme.md

 ```

 ## Create Post
-Creates new Post of the author and returns the theme as json.
+Creates new Post of the author and returns the theme as json, only if user is authenticated.

 ### URL --> ```/themes/:themeId```